Baluchistan (Chief Commissioner's Province)

-The Chief Commissioner's Province of Baluchistan was a province of British India established in 1876.
+Baluchistan was a chief commissioners province of British India established in 1876.
 Upon the creation of Pakistan it acceded to the newly formed state.
 It was part of the Baluchistan Agency.
 It was dissolved to form a united province of West Pakistan in 1955 upon the creation of One Unit Scheme.

 History

 The province was originally formed over the period 1876–1891 by three treaties between Robert Sandeman and the Khan of Kalat, Khudadad of Kalat.
 Sandeman became the Political Agent for the British-administered areas which were strategically located between British India and Afghanistan.
 A military base was established at Quetta which played a major part in the Second and Third Afghan Wars.

 Balochistan was legally ceded to Pakistan by its rulers in 1947 and continued to be administered by a Chief Commissioner.
 It was dissolved in 1955 when most parts of the western wing of Pakistan became the new province of West Pakistan.
 West Pakistan was dissolved in 1970.
 Khan Abdul Wali Khan intended to transfer political power to the Pashtuns.
 The former Chief Commissioner's province was combined with the former Balochistan States Union and the enclave of Gwadar to form a new, larger Balochistan Province, with a Governor, a Chief Minister and a Provincial Assembly.